 Lifting hazard!
 Components and accessories may be heavy.
 Use the appropriate lifting apparatus or get help when moving or lifting.
-Installation of the twin roller guide wheelblock requires two (2) people.
+Installation of the roller guide wheelblock requires two (2) people to properly position the wheelblock.

 Two (2) people are required for this procedure.